ishota/CarND-Extended-Kalman-Filter/README.md

 In this project case, a degrees of freedom is 4.
 If it is determined that the distribution of the estimated value is out of the distribution at the significance level of 5%, the update with the observation value at that time is not perfomed.

+## Simulator Details And Outcome

+The simulator is a birds eye view of a car.
+The following two figures show the results for datasets 1 and 2, respectively.
+The green triangles are the estimated position from the kalman filter with bayesian filter, the red circles represent laser measurements, and blue circles are radar.

+As can be seen below both RMSE results, proposed method's result underpassed threshold [0.11, 0.11, 0.52, 0.52] for this project rubric.

+![alt text][result1]
+![alt text][result2]

+## Conclustion
+In this project, the position of a moving car was estimated using the Kalman filter.
+When the input observation result was an outlier for the estimation result, the estimation result sometimes become abnormal.
+On the other hand, by using the bayesian filter using the distribution of the estimation results, it was detected as an abnormal value, and the estimation result was stabilized.
+As a result, the RMSE was able to meet the criteria for the two datasets.